1900s Pacific hurricane seasons

-The 1900s Pacific hurricane seasons all began on May 15, 1900, in the northeast Pacific Ocean and on June 1, 1900, in the central Pacific.
-They ended on November 30, of each year.
-These dates conventionally delimit the time of year when most tropical cyclones form in northeast Pacific Ocean.

-Before the satellite age started in the 1960s, data on east Pacific hurricanes is extremely unreliable.
-For a few years, there are no reported cyclones, although many systems certainly formed.
+The 1900s Pacific hurricane seasons all began on May 15 of their respective years in the Eastern North Pacific Ocean and on June 1 in the Central North Pacific.
+They all ended on November 30, of each year.
+These dates conventionally delimit the period when tropical cyclogenesis usually occurs in the Northern Pacific basin, east of the International Date Line.
+However, Tropical cyclogenesis is possible at any time of the year.
+Before the dawn of the satellite era in the 1960s, data on Pacific hurricanes is extremely unreliable.
+For a few years, there are no reported cyclones, although many systems likely formed and went undocumented.

 1900

 A "tropical hurricane" formed south of southwestern mainland Mexico on July 19, and moved generally westward out into the tropical Pacific, last noted well west-southwest of Baja California on July 29.

 1901

 A "tropical hurricane" formed south of southern Mexico on July 19, moving west-northwest through July 27, when it was last seen west of Baja California.

 1902

 I. Forming on July 14, a tropical cyclone made landfall on the southern portion of Baja California on July 22 as it moved northward and dissipated.
 The remnants produced 1 to 2 inches (25 to 50 mm) of rain over southern California on July 20 and 21.
 This storm occurred during the strong El Niño of 1901–1902.

 II.
 On August 29, a "tropical hurricane" was noted between mainland Mexico and Hawaii.
 The cyclone moved north of due west, last seen about 1000 mi east-southeast of Hilo on September 1.

 III.
 Between September 18 and 20, a "tropical hurricane" moved just offshore the west coast of Baja California.

 IV.
 A tropical depression formed on October 3.
 It moved north.
 After crossing the Isthmus of Tehuantepec, it emerged into the Gulf of Mexico.
 It eventually became Atlantic Hurricane 4 before making landfall in the Florida Panhandle as a tropical storm.

 V. On October 17, a "tropical hurricane" formed just east of the International Dateline, moving westward through the 20th, before looping back towards the east on October 21 and 22.

 VI.
 On December 23, a storm formed 40 miles (60 km) to the southwest of Lanai, Hawaii.
 Possibly a Kona, or Subtropical storm, it moved northwestward and strengthened.
 After approaching the International Date Line, it turned to the northeast, and dissipated in the Bering Sea on January 2, 1903.
 It is unknown if the storm was tropical, but based on its track it had some tropical characteristics.
 Upon moving through the Hawaiian islands, the storm was disorganized, and caused no reported damage or unusual weather on the islands.
 The storm is known as the Froc Cyclone, named after Rev. Louis Froc, the Director of the Ziwakei Observatory in Shanghai who discovered the storm.